5 Day Chimpanzee and Gorilla Trekking in Kibale Forest and Bwindi Forest

 Day 1: Transfer to Kibale Forest National Park

-On this day after picking your safari vehicle from the car rental agency offices the previous evening, you will wake up early in the morning for breakfast at your hotel in Kampala or Entebbe and then start a 5-6 hours drive to Kibale Forest National Park found in the western part of the country and home to over 70 species of mammals and the park is mostly known for being home to 13 different species of primates including chimpanzees.
-The journey takes you through excellent sceneries of pine tree and tea plantations and homesteads, you will reach Fort Portal the district that is found in the middle of the great mountains of the moon by lunchtime.
+On this day after picking up your safari vehicle from the car rental agency offices the previous evening, you will wake up early in the morning for breakfast at your hotel in Kampala or Entebbe and then start a 5-6 hours drive to Kibale Forest National Park found in the western part of the country and home to over 70 species of mammals and the park is mostly known for being home to 13 different species of primates including chimpanzees.
+The journey takes you through excellent sceneries of pine trees and tea plantations and homesteads, you will reach Fort Portal the district that is found in the middle of the great mountains of the moon by lunchtime.
 Have lunch in Fort Portal Town and then continue to the park for relaxation at the lodge.
-If the evening is free, you can take a nature walk or trip to the crater lakes regions; you will be entertained in some of the cultural dances of the regions. and then you will get to the lodge dinner and overnight.
+If the evening is free, you can take a nature walk or trip to the crater lakes regions; you will be entertained by some of the cultural dances of the region. and then you will get to the lodge dinner and overnight.

 Accommodation options here

 - Ndali Safari Lodge

 - Chimpanzee Forest Guesthouse

 Have breakfast and drive to Kanyanchu Tourist Center for a short briefing about chimpanzee tracking.
 Kibale Forest National Park is home to over 13 different species of primates including chimpanzees, 350 species of birds, and butterflies.
 Along the trek in search of chimpanzees, you will get a chance to spot different primates like the colobus, grey-cheeked Mangabeys, olive monkeys, red-tailed monkeys, the L’hoest’s, bush babies, vervet monkeys, giant forest hogs, and excellent bird-watching viewing.
 The Guide will give you information on both flora and fauna, thus making the trek enjoyable and informative.